-11. To what extent have initial coin offerings taken place in your jurisdiction and what has been the attitude of relevant authorities to ICOs?
+10. To what extent have initial coin offerings taken place in your jurisdiction and what has been the attitude of relevant authorities to ICOs?

-While the data on ICO activity in Australia is opaque, a number of Australian businesses such as Synthetix, Power Ledger and CanYa have previously raised significant funds via ICOs.
+While the data on ICO activity in Australia is opaque, a number of Australian businesses such as Synthetix (formerly Havven), Power Ledger and CanYa have raised significant sums of money through ICOs.